CS 112

 66 points total; individual-only

-The class MyArray will act as a custom data type (i.e. Blueprint class) which you can use to create objects, each one containing its own array of integers that can be manipulated by calling the instance methods as defined by the public interface of the class.
+The class MyArray will act as a custom data type (i.e. Blueprint class) which you can use to create objects, each one containing its own array of integers that can be manipulated by calling the instance methods of the class.

 Begin by downloading the file: MyArray.java, which sets-up the skeleton of your class.
-Note that the MyArray class should contain the following data members and each should be inialized with the specified default values provided in the skeleton code:
+This class should contain the following data members inialized with the specified default values provided in the skeleton code:

 As you can see the no-argument constructor has been provided.
 This constructor creates the array of integers and assigns the address of the array to the data member arr.
 It also initializes the data member numElements to zero, as no elements have been added to the array.